Skip to content

 Outdoor sport facilities are in short supply and high demand in inner London.
 Through the club’s ongoing existence, we protect and maintain the facilities at our home ground so that future generations will continue to enjoy them.
 By renting pitches in multiple local parks, we also help financially support these facilities for all to use.

 With over 130 female members and growing rapidly each year, we are at the forefront of the popularisation of girls’ and women’s cricket.
-In 2022, our number of female squads doubled to four girls’ squads and two women’s squads.
-A number of teenage girls are now starting to play regularly in senior cricket, which is a trend we’re seeing in our boys’ section as well; this year we will have squads for every year-group up to Under 17s as well as a Development XI (teens + young adults) and most of these teens also play in senior teams.
+The number of teenage girls playing regularly in senior cricket is increasing each year, which is a trend we’re seeing in our boys’ section as well.
+We have squads for every year-group up to Under 17s as well as a Development XI (teens + young adults) and most of these teens also play in senior teams.

-Around 35% of our players are of ethnicities other than white, and 2-3% of our players have a disability.
-Our membership includes players of all ages right up to retirees, and every year we assist numerous players and parents on low incomes with our “ability to pay is not a barrier to play” policy.
+Around 28% of our players are of ethnicities other than white, and around 5% of our players have a disability, including two players who play disability cricket for England.
+Our membership includes players of all ages from 5 to 65+, and every year we assist numerous players and parents on low incomes with our “ability to pay is not a barrier to play” policy.

-A recent survey of parents suggests that we have created an extremely welcoming environment for all, but we also have robust safeguarding training and processes in place and we thoroughly investigate all reported incidences, taking swift and decisive action on the very rare occasions when it is required.
+Our most recent survey of parents suggests that we have created a highly welcoming environment for all, but we also have robust safeguarding training and processes in place and we thoroughly investigate all reported incidences, taking swift and decisive action on the very rare occasions when it is required.

 But physical activity is only one of the benefits that we provide.
 Sport also helps to tackle another big societal challenge – mental wellbeing.